jxnl/blog/docs/writing/posts/learning.md

 ### You only need to be a little bit ahead

-I was in a place where thousands of people were messaging me with their machine learning and data science questions not knowing I was just as inexperienced as they were, but for each message i would google and youtube and figure it out.
-Jump on a call to talk through it.
-I was just a little bit ahead of them, but again, by having this audience of folks finding the most interesting questions and answering them, I was able to get a lot of reps in.
+I found myself in a situation where hundreds of people messaged me with their machine learning and data science questions, not knowing I was just like them.
+However, I would diligently search on Google and YouTube to find answers and call them to discuss the topics.
+Although I was only slightly more knowledgeable than them, having this audience allowed me collect interesting questions and find answers.

-At some point I would just get on a google meet for 6 hours every saturday and just talk to strangers on the internet, to learn more about what they to. answer questions when i could and learn from them.
+Eventually, I started dedicating six hours every Saturday to join Google Meet sessions and converse with strangers on the internet.
+This helped me learn more about their experiences, answer their queries whenever possible, and learn from their insights.

+!!! note "Friends to this day"

+    I wouldn't be the person I am today if it weren't for this Facebook Group.
+I met two dozen Thiel Fellows, founders, 30 Under 30 kids - you name it.
+The scientists and engineers I met when we were 19 on that group are still my friends to this day.
+Many of them are now staff or principal-level engineers, investors, founders, and more.

+### Keep practicing

+By the time I started the Data Science Club, my goal was simply to teach as much as possible.
+I would give a couple of lengthy lectures every semester and organize career panels.
+I practiced reviewing résumés to develop a better understanding of how to write my own.
+Additionally, I honed my interview skills by conducting mock interviews.

+Every opportunity to teach, learn, and practice is a chance to improve.
+Being able to explain something well results in people asking the out of the box questions that you wouldn't have thought of.
+The goal of teaching is for the audience to collect all the idiosyncratic knowledge edge cases and bring them to your attention.